Program Overview

 New Resident-Placed Sampling Option

 In previous years, an Air Force sampling technician has placed and collected each sample from homes and businesses.
-This year, the Air Force has introduced a resident-placed sampling option so the sampling technician would not need to enter your home or building.
+Last year, the Air Force introduced a resident-placed sampling option so the sampling technician would not need to enter your home or building.
 The sampling technician would bring the sampling device to your door with instructions on the sampling procedure.
 To take advantage of this option, simply request resident-placed sampling when returning the provided response card.

 Testing your home or business